BRAVO68WEB/rusty-alternatives/README.md

 - [RustScan](https://github.com/bee-san/RustScan) - 🤖 The Modern Port Scanner 🤖
 - [SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB) - Multiplayer at the speed of light
 - [universal-android-debloater](https://github.com/0x192/universal-android-debloater) - Cross-platform GUI written in Rust using ADB to debloat non-rooted android devices.
 Improve your privacy, the security and battery life of your device.
-- [hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.
+- [rustfs](https://github.com/rustfs/rustfs) - 🚀2.3x faster than MinIO for 4KB object payloads.
+RustFS is an open-source, S3-compatible high-performance object storage system supporting migration and coexistence with other S3-compatible platforms such as MinIO and Ceph.

 ## License